obsidiandynamics/neli/README.md

 In a continuously available system, two or more disjoint (non-overlapping) NELE process groups _P1_ and _P2_ (through to _PN_, if necessary) may be used concurrently on the same set _M_ (or a different set _M'_, hosted on an independent set of brokers) and a common _R_, such that any _R<sub>i</sub>_ would be assigned to a member in _P1_ and _P2_, such that there will be at least two leaders for any _R<sub>i</sub>_ at any point in time -- one from each set.
 Depending on the value of _T_, there may be three leaders during a transition event in any of the groups _P1_ or _P2_, assuming that process failures in _P1_ and _P2_ are uncorrelated.

 Furthermore, it is prudent to keep the process sets _P1_ and _P2_ not only disjoint, but also deployed on separate hosts, such that the failure of a process in _P1_ will not correlate to a failure in _P2_, where both failed processes may happen to share role assignments.

-Alternatively, if _P1_ and _P2_ are to share their runtime environment and brokers for _M_, a custom assignment strategy must be implemented, such that a partition in _M_ can never be assigned to the same host across two different consumer groups.
-(To the best of our knowledge custom assignment strategies are not yet available in Kafka; however, a [client-side assignment proposal](https://cwiki.apache.org/confluence/x/foynAw) had been drafted in 2015.)